 Translation: John [1:1-32]

-Here is my translation of the beginning of the Gospel of John [1:1-32] just for shits and giggles.
+Here is my translation of the beginning of the Gospel of John [1:1-32] just for the heck of it.
 I paid especial attention to the effect that the wording of the original must have had on its contemporary audience.
-As for the names, well, I saw no reason to de-Judaize the text as so many translators have done.
-The pronouns in the beginning are, of a linguistic necessity, overspecific.

-In the beginning was the Way, and the Way was with God; and the Way was what God was.
+In the beginning was the Way1, and the Way was with God; and the Way was what God was.
 It was with God from the beginning.
 By him all things came to be and not one thing that has come to be did not do so through him.
 In him was life and that life was the light of humankind.
 The light shines in the dark, and the dark cannot master it.
-There came a man, tasked and sent by God, named Yohanan.
-He came as a witness, to vouch for the light, so that all would trust in him and believe through him.
-He himself was not the light, but came merely to vouch for the light- the true light that enlightens all people, coming into the world.
+There came a man, tasked and sent by God, named John.
+He came as a witness, to give testimony about the light, so that all would trust in him and believe through him.
+He himself was not the light, but came merely to give testimony about that light- the true light that enlightens all people, coming into the world.

-He was in the world, and the world came into being through him, but the world did not see what he was.
+He was in the world, and the world came into being through him, but the world did not recognize him.
 He went amongst his own, but his own people did not accept him.
 Though to such as did accept him, and did believe in his name, he bestowed the power to become God's children, sired not in blood, nor by desire of the flesh, nor yet desire of a husband, but by God.
-The Way became flesh and dwelt in our midst.
+The Way became flesh and resided among us.
 We beheld His glory, a glory such as that of a Father's only Son, replete with favor and truth.
-Yohanan vouched for him, crying "This was the one I spoke of when I said 'He that comes after me has exceeded me, for he preceded me.'"
-For from his abundance, we all received favor upon favor.
-As custom and law were handed down from Moses, so favor and truth came about through Joshua the Messiah.
+John pointed him for him, crying "This is the one I was talking about when I said 'He that comes after me is in fact ahead of me, for he preceded me.'"
+For from his abundance, we all received grace upon grace.
+Whereas the Torah and the Law3 were handed down from Moses, so grace and truth were realized through Joshua4 the Messiah.
 No one has ever beheld God.
 It is the only Son, in the bosom of the Father, who has demonstrated Him.

-And Yohanan testified further, stating "I saw the Spirit itself descending like a dove from on high, and it alighted on him."
+And John testified further, stating "I saw the Spirit itself descending like a dove from on high, and it alighted on him."

 The Original: